Rhombohedral graphite junctions as a platform for continuous tuning between topologically trivial and non-trivial electronic phases: Methods

 \subsection{Modelling a sliding junction}

 To model a sliding junction, we allow all sites to couple to sites in the neighbouring layers and introduce distance dependence into the interlayer coupling.
 This effectively introduces interlayer couplings $\gamma_{3}$ and $\gamma_{4}$ from the Slonczewski-Weiss-McClure model of graphite; however, our assumption that the interlayer hopping depends only the distance between sites means we do not distinguish explicitly between these two couplings.
-We adopt a Slater-Koster scheme \cite{Slater1954} in which a hopping between a $p_{z}$ orbital on the atomic site $\mu$ on layer $J$ and a $p_{z}$ orbital on the site $\mu'$ on layer $J+1$ and distance $d$ away is,
+We adopt a Slater-Koster scheme \cite{Slater1954} in which a hopping between a $p_{\mathrm{z}}$ orbital on the atomic site $\mu$ on layer $\J$ and a $p_{\mathrm{z}}$ orbital on the site $\mu'$ on layer $\J+1$ and distance $d$ away is,

-where $V_{pp\sigma}(d^{\mu,\mu'})$ is the distance-dependent sigma bond integral, and $\theta^{\mu\mu'}$ is the angle between the out-of-plane direction and the in-plane vector connecting the sites $\mu$ and $\mu'$.
-Note that we neglect the contribution from the pi bond integral $V_{pp\pi}$ as the distances involved are comparable to next-nearest in-plane neighbour distances, and we do not include the corresponding in-plane couplings in our description.
-An interlayer matrix element of the Hamiltonian includes a sum over all sites of the same type for which $V_{pp\sigma} (d)>0$, with each term weighted by an appropriate phase factor.
-Further details of the model are given in Supplementary Note 5.
+where $V_{\mathrm{\mathrm{pp}}\sigma}(d^{\mu,\mu'})$ is the distance-dependent $\sigma$-bond integral, and $\theta^{\mu\mu'}$ is the angle between the $z$-axis and the vector connecting the sites $\mu$ and $\mu'$.
+Here we take $c=3.35$ \AA \ as the interlayer distance \cite{Dresselhaus1981}.
+Note that we neglect the contribution from the $\pi$-bond integral $V_{\mathrm{pp}\pi}$ as the distances involved are comparable to next-nearest in-plane neighbour distances, and we do not include the corresponding in-plane couplings in our description.
+An interlayer matrix element of the Hamiltonian includes a sum over all sites of the same type for which $V_{\mathrm{pp}\sigma} (d)>0$, with each term weighted by an appropriate phase factor.
+Further details of the model are given in Supplementary Note 4.
 Note that, for consistency, we also include the skew interlayer hopping between layers across the rhombohedral half-crystals (in this case, only $d=\sqrt{c^{2}+\left(\tfrac{a}{\sqrt{3}}\right)^2}$ is relevant).
-Due to the increased number of non-zero terms in the respective Hamiltonians, $\Sigma^{\textrm{L}}$ and $\Sigma^{\textrm{R}}$ are now obtained numerically by decimation \cite{LannooFriedel}.
+Due to the increased number of non-zero terms in the respective Hamiltonians, $\Sigma^{\mathrm{L}}$ and $\Sigma^{\mathrm{R}}$ are now obtained numerically by decimation \cite{LannooFriedel}.